ronitkapoor0106/Fantasy-Football-Kicker-Analysis/README.md

 # Fantasy-Football-Kicker-Analysis

-Analysis on kickers fantasy performances from the 2022 season (currently only Weeks 1-4).
+Analysis on kickers fantasy performances from the 2022 season.

 Various factors analyzed including home/away stats, stadium venue, and weather/wind patterns

+Utilized a SVR and Random Forest Model to predict scores

 Findings: